What Unicorns Know: The Physics of Scaling for Growth

-There is a notion for SaaS companies (courtesy of Neeraj Agarwal) that to get to $100M in 5 years and be valued at $1B (unicorn status), companies need to follow T2D3; that is, they need to triple their revenue growth two times and then double their growth three times.
-Not all companies will follow this level of growth, and different industries also have varying growth rates.
+There is a notion for SaaS companies that to get to $100M in 5 years and be valued at $1B (unicorn status), companies need to follow T2D3; that is, they need to triple their revenue growth two times and then double their growth three times.
+Not all companies will follow this trajectory of growth, and different industries also have varying growth rates.
 Growth is key for any company to scale effectively, whether it is a startup, ScaleUp, or mature public company.

 The following four physical forces work against any body in motion, including a fast-growing company: Drag, Inertia, Friction, and Waste.